Gradient-free online learning of subgrid-scale dynamics with neural emulators: Learning strategies for model correction

 The gradient of $E$ can quickly become difficult to maintain by hand.
 Note that when training NNs, it is required to have a scalar-valued loss function $\mathcal{L}$, which means that its derivative is a gradient instead of a Jacobian.
 The way partial derivatives are computed is called reverse-mode differentiation \cite{baydin2018automatic}, which here consists of a series of vector-matrix multiplications starting from

-Solving \eqref{eq:jacobians-chain} can be as trivial as implementing a solver leveraging automatic differentiation (AD) languages or libraries.
+Solving \eqref{eq:jacobians-chain} can be done by implementing a solver leveraging AD languages or libraries.
 However, as pointed out in the introduction, this is a challenging task for large-scale solvers such as GCMs that would requires a lot of development work and might lead to the vanishing gradient problem \cite{hochreiter1998vanishing} due to many function compositions.